Australia Travel Blog

 So if you’re looking to visit Australia as a backpacker and travel around by bus and train with a 2 man tent, as we did, or if you’re looking to come here on vacation and stay in Australia’s top hotels, as we have, or even if you’re looking to move to Australia, we can help you with that.

-There are many other ways to travel in Australia, rest assured we’ve done them all.
+There are many ways to travel in Australia, rest assured we’ve done them all.
 Last on our bucket list is to complete a lap with a camper van or motor home, it will come, maybe when the kids have flown we’ll join the grey nomads on this classic tour.

 What about you?
 What do you want to get out of Australia?
 Are you a newcomer to Australia or will this be a return journey?
 What are your travel plans and which parts of Oz do you want on your itinerary?
-If you can’t find it below, let us know in the comments and will put your content at the top of the queue if we can.
+If you can’t find it below, let us know in the comments and we will put your content at the top of the queue if we can.

 I have an advantage in that my husband, who is my co-travel blogger, lived just about everywhere in Australia as a child so we can talk knowledgeably about most destinations in Australia.